 Working Days Calculator

 Calculate the number of working days in a period.
 With public holidays and federal state selection.
+Includes current 2026 tax rates, minimum wage and all.

 Working Days